Peter Zezel: Soccer career

 Zezel was an impressive soccer player in his youth.
 Although eventually choosing to concentrate on hockey, during off seasons early in his career, he continued to play competitively.
 Zezel was drafted by the Toronto Blizzard of the North American Soccer League, and appeared as striker in three exhibition games for them in 1982.
 He never appeared in an official NASL game.
 In 1984, he played in the National Soccer League with Toronto Italia.
 During the summer of 1991 he played for the North York Rockets of the Canadian Soccer League.

 In May 2010, the Soccer Hall of Fame & Museum Board of Governors selected Zezel as the first recipient of the Brian Budd Award.
 Peter's father (Peter Sr.) was an accomplished soccer player for the Serbian White Eagles FC.
 Peter played his youth soccer for Wexford SC.

 The skills he honed during his years on the pitch helped him on the ice.
 His soccer background made him a very strong player along the boards, and one of the best face-off men in the NHL.
 He was called up to the Canadian U16 camp in 1981, and the next year when he was 17, Zezel was a member of the Canadian national under-20 team at the 1982 CONCACAF U-20 Tournament appearing in two matches.

 Personal life

-Zezel had a small role in the 1986 film Youngblood.

-Zezel was first cousin to Rush guitarist Alex Lifeson.
-In 1998, Zezel began operating the Peter Zezel Hockey and Sports Camps in Etobicoke, Ontario.
-The camps focused on improving the hockey and soccer skills of young players from the ages of 5 to 14 years.
+Hollywood used Zezel’s hockey skills in a small role in the 1986 film Youngblood.
+In retirement, he coached minor hockey teams in the Toronto area, and also operated a sports camp in Markham, Ontario that focused on improving the hockey and soccer skills of young players while having fun.

-Zezel never married and had no children of his own but he was engaged to his long-time partner Alida Fidani, mother of two sons from a previous relationship.
+Zezel never married and had no children of his own.